HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 Somewhat implicitly, we already exert that control as soon as we prompt a model with our queries: a prompt is the input condition that determines what tokens the model returns, i.e., what answer (from the space all possible answers) is appropriate to the user's input.
 But finding a prompt that elicits the desired output format can be a long trial-and-error process.
 We must experiment with prompt variations and see if the model's responses change accordingly.
 We may eventually find the prompt that works the best for a specific task, but we have no guarantee it will lead to the desired output format systematically.

 Structured generation complements and enhances prompt engineering, offering a more systematic approach to controlling LLM outputs.
-Let's look at two examples to illustrate this.
+Let's look at two examples to illustrate its potential.

 #### Example 1: Without enforcing syntax.